Braante/API_scraper/README.md

 The installation :
 - In API_scraper directory, you only need to run the script
     - `sh project_launch.sh`
-- the name of the users of the machines at the beginning
+- the name of the users of the machines when requested
 - put the password of your machines if requested

 Accessing the API on : 10.101.1.40:5000 by default (add /help for all requests possibles.)